 \subsection{Disease Detection}

-It is desirable to use Keystroke Dynamics for self-reporting, and self-monitoring for conditions outside of authentication, to include capturing indicators of declining heath.
+It is desirable to use keystroke dynamics for self-reporting, and self-monitoring for medical conditions, to include capturing indicators of declining health.
 The purpose is to identify and detect changes in typing behavior believed to be the same user, but changes in typing patterns suggest testing for health risks.
-Parkinson’s Disease is a highly mis-diagnosed, progressing neurodegenerative movement disease, that exhibits a change in motor function over time, which can be measured in the fingers.
-Research has been conducted for early detection of Parkinson’s Disease by detecting changes in the characteristics of finger movements typed on a keyboard to classify people with Parkinson’s from those without the disease.
+Parkinson’s Disease is a highly misdiagnosed, progressive neurodegenerative movement disease that exhibits a change in motor function over time, which can be measured in the fingers.
+Research has been conducted for the early detection of Parkinson’s Disease by detecting changes in the characteristics of finger movements typed on a keyboard to classify people with Parkinson’s from those without the disease.
 Patients without Parkinson’s disease were distinguished from those who were diagnosed \cite{adams2017high}.
-It was also theorized that a simpler model to classify keystroke variances can be effective while reducing computing resources and less keystrokes for training, making such detection systems practicable \cite{milne2018less}.
+It was also theorized that a simpler model to classify keystroke variances can be effective while reducing computing resources and requiring fewer keystrokes for training, making such detection systems practicable \cite{milne2018less}.